 degrees out, I can’t really go outside and do that.

-workout, I can do something different and elicit
+I can do something different and still get the same

 But if I’m rigidly attached to a particular workout